jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 $ V_"EAS" = sqrt(rho /rho_0) space V_"TAS" $<eq_10>

-The vertical axis of @fig_28 shows the load factor n following @Rossow_2014 can be descibed as @eq_11.
+The vertical axis of @fig_28 shows the load factor n following @Rossow_2014 can be described as @eq_11.
 The variable $P$ is denoted as a force usally acting against the mass force $G$, where $m "and " g$ stand for the mass and gracitional constant.

+$ n = P/G = P / (m space.thin g) $<eq_11>

 Note that the load factor is unitless and corresponds to the safe load or limit load @Rossow_2014.

-$ n = P/G = P / (m space.thin g) $<eq_11>
+The definition of limit load is that is the highest load that is expected during regular operating lifetime without any plastic or remaining defelections to occur @Rossow_2014.
+No structural failure should occur before reaching the ultimate load, which is given as @eq_12, where the standard safety factor is 1.5.

+$ "ultimate load" = 1.5 times "limit load" $<eq_12>

+This is intended to minimize the probability of component failure despite existing variations in loads and material properties, as well as possible inaccuracies in calculation methods.
+Additionally, this factor helps prevent catastrophic structural failure if operating limits are slightly exceeded @Rossow_2014.
+The flight envelope is obtained by drawing out the outer lines that the gust and maneuver loads create.
+The loads that occur due to the gusts are indiicated through the orange lines  and the manuever laods are drawn in a pink color @fig_28.
+Their resulting flight envelope is given as the cross-hatched blue region.
 Next, some points of the legends in @fig_28 are commonly used and shall be spelled out following the definitions provided by @Rossow_2014 @Gudmundsson2014 @EASA_CS_Abbrevs

-- *Design Maneuvering Speed V#sub[A]*: VA is the design limit speed up to which a full deflection of any one control surface (aileron, elevator, and rudder) is possible with retracted flaps without causing structural failure.
+- *Design Maneuvering Speed V#sub[A]*: V#sub[A] is the design limit speed up to which a full deflection of any one control surface (aileron, elevator, and rudder) is possible with retracted flaps without causing structural failure.
 Simultaneous full deflections of multiple control surfaces as well as multiple deflections of a single control surface are not permitted at V#sub[A].

-- *Design speed for maximum gust intensity VB* Most often used for commuter-class aircraft.
+- *Design speed for maximum gust intensity V#sub[B]*: Most often used for commuter-class aircraft.

-- *Design Cruising Speed V#sub[C]*: VC is the design speed for cruise flight.
-When determining VC, economic aspects such as low fuel consumption must be considered along with the boundary conditions specified in the certification requirements applicable to the respective aircraft class.
+- *Design Cruising Speed V#sub[C]*: V#sub[C] is the design speed for cruise flight.
+When determining V#sub[C], economic aspects such as low fuel consumption must be considered along with the boundary conditions specified in the certification requirements applicable to the respective aircraft class.

 - *Design Diving Speed V#sub[D]*: V#sub[D] is the maximum flight speed for which the aircraft structure is designed.
 Certification requirements often mandate a minimum margin between V#sub[D] and V#sub[C], which depends on the aircraft class.

-- *Design Flap Speed V#sub[F]*: VF is the maximum design speed for flight with extended high-lift flaps on the wing.
+- *Design Flap Speed V#sub[F]*: V#sub[F] is the maximum design speed for flight with extended high-lift flaps on the wing.

-- *Stalling Speed V#sub[S]*: V#sub[S] is the minimum flight speed in level flight with retracted flaps at which no flow separation occurs on the wing (= stall speed).
+- *Stalling Speed V#sub[S]*: V#sub[S] is the minimum flight speed in level flight with retracted flaps at which no flow separation occurs on the wing (stall speed).
 In other words, this is flight at the maximum lift coefficient C#sub[L,max].

+// make sure it is understood it shall only be  notice, for the actual equations standrds can be read After having spelled the vlecoties out, it is improtant to know that for constructing V-n diagrams, the mathematical relationships between velocities can be found in standards such as @EASA_CS_23 CS-23 and @EASA_CS_25.
 Next, it is important to note that generally the V-n diagramm limits itself to symtrical flight loads, thus cannot encompass asymtrical load cases.
 While the banked turn is strictrly asymtrical load case it still can be considered through the V-n diagram @Rossow_2014.
 Besides reading the V-n diagramm to obtain infromation about the aircraft's strucutre, pilots can derive important infomation as well.
 These include, what airspeed they can fully deflect control surfaces, what is the dive speed, or the airspeed at which slowing down is required @Gudmundsson2014.

-After having explained some for mor concrete details the reader is refered to literature like  @Rossow_2014 @Gudmundsson2014 @EASA_CS_23.
-For understnaind how V-n diagrams are drawn @Gudmundsson2014 and standards like @EASA_CS_23 @EASA_CS_25 should be considered.
+After having explained some concrete details the reader is refered to literature like  @Rossow_2014 @Gudmundsson2014 @EASA_CS_23.
+For understanding how V-n diagrams are drawn in detail educational books like @Gudmundsson2014 and standards like @EASA_CS_23 @EASA_CS_25 should be considered.
+The V-n diagram displayed in @fig_28 was generated with open-source aerodynamics tool #emp_[ADRpy] @link_ADRpy.
+The tool was compared against the #gls("cs")-23 specifications @EASA_CS_23 and approved for following the given regulations.
+So within this work, it can only be confirmed that @link_ADRpy generates the V-n diagrams correctly for small aircraft.
+// TODO proper transition
+The only changed that were made, were how the output is generated.
+Instead of using Matplotlib @Hunter2007 as the default plotting libtary, a sperate plotting code with Plotly @plotly_2015 was generated.

+The one main critical load case for this thesis was selected as the vertical gust load case according to @tab_29.
+This load cases obtained through the V-n diagramm.
+Because the V-n diagram is valid for different categories light aircrafts, such as normal, utility, aerobatic and commuter and large aircraft, the selected load case open doors for #glspl("swith") in the same categories and sizes.
+However, note, depending on the aircraft category and size, different rules apply for creating the flight envelope.
-Since the load cases obtained through the V-n diagramm can be represnted through load factors, they can easily be integrated in existing strucutre simualtions.
+Moreover, since the loads from V-n diagrams are defined through velocity and load factor, they can be directly integrated into existing simulation models.
-The latter is true for  simple beam models, where any existing load can be sacled with a factor, but also for more intricate #gls("fem") models, where the applied loads can be scaled in similar way.

-// ---------------------------------- here ---------------------------------- //
-Moreover while V-n diagrams encompass a broad spectrum of load cases, critical conditions within this spectrum have been well-documented in literature @heinze2023aircraft.

-// TODO light aircraft, bigb aircraft - focus on light aircraft, because it is believed swith it would be more reasonable to ahve smaller swiths than bigger acs
-Significantly, V-n diagrams maintain validity across various light aircraft configurations, suggesting that findings from this research could potentially extend to other hydrogen-powered light aircraft designs.

-This potential for broader applicability motivated the development of independent V-n diagram generation capabilities.
-An open-source aerodynamics tool, ADRpy
-// @github_sobester_2023
-, was identified and thoroughly validated against CS-23 specifications for V-n diagram generation.
-The tool's functionality was subsequently enhanced with additional features to meet specific research requirements.

-// -------------------------------------------------------------------------- //
-For this thesis, it is not possible to experimentally replicate all identified load cases.
-Rather, due to cost and time constraints, it is necessary to select one or at maximum two load cases.
-Simulative modeling of the critical load cases from @tab_29 is also not readily feasible.
-Depending on accuracy requirements, high-quality and time-intensive #gls("cfd") calculations, fluid-structure coupling, multi-body simulation, crash analysis, or a combination thereof must be computed.
-Given that vertical gust loading is considered one of the most significant loads, it warrants closer examination.
-The loads can be derived from a V-n diagram and can be practically implemented into existing methods.
-The V-n diagram itself prescribes an entire range of possible load cases.
-However, the critical cases among these have already been identified in the literature.
-Furthermore, the V-n diagram is valid for all common types of light aircraft.
-Thus, there exists the possibility that the knowledge gained through K2H2 may also be applicable to other hydrogen-powered light aircraft.
-Motivated by this, possibilities for creating V-n diagrams independently were investigated.
-A free tool was identified (ADRpy, https://github.com/sobester/ADRpy, last accessed on 26.04.2023), which was initially verified against each individual point specified in CS-23 for creating a V-n diagram.
-Subsequently, the tool was extended with several desired features.

-Concurrent discussions were held with the light aircraft manufacturer APUS.
-This company had also investigated critical load cases and made them available to the project consortium.
-As this information was provided confidentially, it currently cannot be shared with the public.
-However, it should be noted that in this case as well, numerous load cases from the V-n diagram were classified as critical.
-Therefore, the developed V-n modeler can be considered a valuable component.
-In summary, it can be stated that from the many possible load case ranges, a significant load case range could be identified and justified.
-This range prescribes its load cases through a V-n diagram.
-Motivated by this, K2H2 now has its own small tool available for the creation of V-n diagrams.

-// VN-Diag

-// other companies mentioned
+To demonstrate this with a concrete example: Any point in the flight envelope (@fig_28) can be characterized by its velocity and corresponding load factor.
+Using these values, the lift coefficient that incorporates the load factor can be determined through @eq_13, where $L$ represents lift, $rho$ density, $u$ velocity, $S$ reference area, and $n$ load factor.

+$ C_L = L / ( rho/2 u^2 S) space.thin n $<eq_13>

+This lift coefficient, combined with the aircraft's geometrical data, serves as input for lift distribution tools such as the 3D panel method solver APAME @Filkovic.
+The resulting spanwise lift distribution can then be applied as loading conditions for both simplified structural models and high-fidelity structural analysis through #gls("fem") models.